jpratt9/john-pratt.com/src/frontend/content/posts/python-web-scraping-tutorial/index.md

 # Now you can use the familiar BeautifulSoup syntax!
 product_titles = soup.select('.product-title')
 for title in product_titles:
  print(title.get_text())

 # Don't forget to close the browser session when you're done
 driver.quit()
 This hybrid approach truly gives you the best of both worlds.
-You use Selenium for what it excels at-browser automation and handling JavaScript-and then switch to BeautifulSoup for its elegant and efficient HTML parsing.
+You use Selenium for what it excels at - browser automation and handling JavaScript - and then switch to BeautifulSoup for its elegant and efficient HTML parsing.
 It's a powerful combination for tackling just about any modern website.

 ## Writing More Robust and Respectful Scrapers